GuildCrafts/web-development-js/_goals/444-Auth_Snapshot.md

 ## Description

-You will start by cloning a started app the has full CRUD functionality.
+You will start by cloning a starter app the has full CRUD functionality.
 From here, you will implementing auth using `express-session`, `bcrypt`, and `cookie-parser`.

 ### Setting Up Your Snapshot